The Organic Traveller

 Artisanal toys and gifts

-Wooden toys and games, doll houses, pottery, candles, stationary, oils, honey, liqueurs and other high-quality products made by people with handicaps can be found at Invito next to Lorenzpark.
-Unfortunately my time only allowed for a brief glimpse at the shop.
+Wooden toys and games, doll houses, pottery, candles, stationary, oils, honey, liqueurs and other high-quality products made by people with handicaps can be found at the Invito manufactory shop in the suburb of Stelzenhof.
+The nice shop near Lorenzpark unfortunately does no longer exist.

 More to try